-- Testing should be done under regular project conditions.
-For example, for naturally ventilated spaces, the windows should be open during testing. - The performance testing agent should note whether the HVAC system (or any ventilation or air treatment method) is on or off during the data collection period. - Sampling points must be representative of typical occupied areas within the sampling zone and located where occupants would typically be situated (e.g., at workstations). - Sampling points must be at the following heights above the finished floor: - o 1.1-1.7 m [3.6-5.6 ft] at locations where occupants would typically be seated or standing. - o In dwelling units, at least one sampling point at 10 cm [4 in]. - Sampling points must be at least 1 m [3.3 ft] away from walls, doors, windows, air supply/exhaust outlets and any occupants that are present during testing. - For projects with multiple floors, measurements must be distributed across different floors, including the lowest and highest regularly occupied floor.
+- Testing should be conducted under regular project conditions.
+For example, for naturally ventilated spaces, the windows should be open during testing. - The WELL Performance Testing Agent should note whether the HVAC system (or any ventilation or air treatment method) is on or off during the data collection period. - Sampling points must be representative of typical occupied areas within the sampling zone and located where occupants would typically be situated (e.g., at workstations). - Sampling points must be at the following heights above the finished floor: - o 1.1-1.7 m [3.6-5.6 ft] at locations where occupants would typically be seated or standing. - o In dwelling units, at least one sampling point at 10 cm [4 in]. - Sampling points must be at least 1 m [3.3 ft] away from walls, doors, windows, air supply/exhaust outlets and any occupants that are present during testing. - For projects with multiple floors, measurements must be distributed across different floors, including the lowest and highest regularly occupied floor (excluding floors with only leased space in WELL Core and Core & Shell).